-A Forex broker is a broker dealing in foreign exchange, just like real estate broker who deals in real estate and properties.
-Simply, a Forex broker is an advisor who advises you about the forex market.
+A Forex broker is a broker dealing in foreign exchange, somewhat similar to a real estate broker who deals in real estate and properties.
+Simply put, a Forex broker is your portal into the world of currency trading.
 However, the Forex market is not the perfect place to play with as a novice and beginner as there are many criticalities involved along with much risk bearing capacities.
 Novices can very quickly get their fingers badly burnt.
 But inexperience is not the only reason to consider using a Forex broker to trade in the high-risk international currencies market.

-So, the Forex broker is an advisor who advises you about the forex market and allows you to work for 24 hours a day with major currencies like EUR, JPY, GBP, CHF etc against the US dollar on the spot, i.e. according to the current prices on the forex international exchange market.
+So, a Forex broker is a company that offers you access to the Forex market and allows you to work for 24 hours a day with major currencies like EUR, JPY, GBP, CHF, etc. against the US dollar and other currencies on the spot, i.e., according to the current prices on the international foreign exchange market.
 But the level of profits depends only on your abilities as well as your timely decision.

-PIP is nothing special but Price Interest Points.
-In the forex market, currencies are always priced in pairs.
+A pip is nothing special but Price Interest Points.
+In the Forex market, currencies are always priced in pairs.
 The quoted price is the level where we, acting as the market maker, are willing to buy/sell the currency pair.
-In the wholesale market, currencies are quoted out to four decimal places, with the last placeholder called a point or a pip.
-A pip in most currencies is one /10,000th of an exchange rate (in USD/JPY, it is one /100th, likewise you can find for others).
+Currencies are are usually quoted to four or five decimal places, with the last placeholder called a point or a pip.
+A pip in most currencies is 1/10,000 of an exchange rate (in USD/JPY, it is one hundredth, likewise you can find for others).

-There are many great Forex brokers, like COESfx, who maintains tight, competitive spreads in the four major currencies against the Dollar, and a total of 17 currency pairs including USD/CAD and AUD/USD.
-Some of the major features of COESfx are:
+There are many great Forex brokers who maintain tight competitive spreads in the major currencies against the US dollar (including USD/CAD and AUD/USD) and other (minor and exotic) currency pairs.
+Some of the major features of a good broker are:

 - Real-time streaming prices